Diagonals If x, y, and z are lengths of the edges of a rectangula... | Channels for Pearson+

 1

-Start by recognizing that the given formula for the diagonal length s is s = √(x² + y² + z²).
-This is a function of x, y, and z, which are themselves functions of t.
+Start by understanding the given formula for the diagonal length of a rectangular box: \( s = \sqrt{x^2 + y^2 + z^2} \).
+This represents the length of the diagonal in terms of the edge lengths x, y, and z.

-To find ds/dt, apply the chain rule for differentiation.
-The chain rule states that if a variable depends on multiple other variables, each of which depends on another variable, you differentiate with respect to each intermediate variable and multiply by the derivative of the intermediate variable with respect to the final variable.
+Since s is constant, differentiate both sides of the equation with respect to time t.
+This involves using implicit differentiation because x, y, and z are functions of time.

 Verified video answer for a similar problem: